 You have been treated for high blood sugar (hyperglycemia).
 This may be because of an infection or other illness.
-Or it may be from eating too many sweets or starches.
-Or it may be from not taking enough insulin or other diabetes medicine.
+This may also be from eating too many sweets or starches.
+Or it may be from not taking enough insulin.
+Or not taking other diabetes medicine as prescribed.

 Check your blood sugar level at least 2 times a day.
-Write it down the results.
-Do this before breakfast and before dinner.
+Write down the results.
+Do this before breakfast.
+And do it again before dinner.
 If you take insulin, also write down your routine insulin dose.
-Note any other doses you needed based on your sliding scale or as advised by your healthcare provider.
+Note any other doses you needed based on your sliding scale.
+Or as advised by your healthcare provider.
 Do this for the next 3 to 5 days.

 High blood sugar may cause symptoms that you can learn to spot.
 These include:

-If you have symptoms of high blood sugar, use a blood or urine test to find out what your blood sugar level is.
-If it is above your usual range, use the sliding scale regular insulin dose from your healthcare provider.
-Call your provider for advice if you were not given a range for your insulin dose.
-If your blood sugar is over 240 mg/dL, check your urine for ketones.
+If you have symptoms of high blood sugar, use a blood test to find out what your blood sugar level is.
+If it is above your normal range, use the sliding scale regular insulin dose from your healthcare provider.
+Call your provider for advice if you weren't given a range for your insulin dose.
+If your blood sugar is over 240 mg/dL, check your pee (urine) for ketones.

 Follow up with your healthcare provider, or as advised.
 You may need to meet with your provider in the next week.
-You will likely look at your blood sugar records together.
+You'll likely look at your blood sugar records together.
 You may need to change your dose of insulin or other diabetes medicine.
 You may also be advised to use a continuous glucose monitoring system.
 This is to help give you and your healthcare team a broader picture of your blood sugar control.